 NHTSA’s Fatal Accident Reporting System (FARS) is the most complete database of motor vehicle fatalities available.
 The rules for data are defined by the FARS Encyclopedia and manuals, which occasionally are revised in response to changing technology and social pressures.
 In 1991, FARS changed the definitions for Motorcycles and for Passenger Vehicles.
 The 1991 revision makes it very cumbersome to compare current data to pre-1991 data.
 Fortunately, 1991-2016 is enough time (25 years) to detect trends.
 Because of revisions of the definitions in the FARS query elements, such as the 1991 revision for vehicle body-types, we caution readers against looking for trends in motorcycle fatality data going back farther than 1991.
 Please see this FARS Manual Table for reference.

-1993 is an important start date for license status and compliance comparisons.
-In 2004 there wa an additional major refinement.
+1993 is an important start date for license compliance versus license status comparisons.
 FARS began recording License compliance for motorcycle drivers in 1988.
 A major revision was implemented in 1993.
 This is why we start with 1993 data for any charts or tables that involve license compliance.
+In 2004 there was an additional major refinement to be aware in the license compliance area.
 Please see this FARS element definition for License Status (D7) and License Compliance (D10).

 4. The last major set of changes in the FARS was in 2012.
 Even the way the FARS data queries are selected were changed.
 Please scrutinize any queries data before 2012 to be sure of what is being presented.
 Technology and social changes, and what information is reported to NHTSA and the FARS, change over the decades.
 The essence of these changes over time are what create the need to further change and update definitions in the FARS Encyclopedia.
 For other examples, such as major changes in 1993 and 2004 for the License Status element, please see this FARS element definition for License Status (D7) and License Compliance (D10).